NotBlue-Dev/NotBlue-Dev.github.io/Wireshark/wireshark.md

 - **Graph.Oculus Server**
     - `ip.addr == 31.13.88.54`

-## Usefull findings
+## Useful findings

 ### Matchmaker

-The dataframe sent before the endpoint dataframe can be modified to change the server the game connects to Here is an exemple of what contains the dataframe
+The dataframe sent before the endpoint dataframe can be modified to change the server the game connects to Here is an example of what contains the dataframe

 ```
           13 239 17 183 (each byte as decimal)